marco-buratto/lampone-pi/README.md

     lamponepi-install.sh --iso /home/vagrant/live-image-arm64.hybrid.iso --device /dev/sdc

 Please note.
 Reboot the vbox system (and redo the write) in case of write failures or system written incorrectly: VirtualBox seems not so stable in handling USB devices.

-Please note.
-The resulting partitioning scheme is *liveng* compliant (https://liveng.readthedocs.io/en/latest/) - the same used by in Resilient Linux with the minimum possible modifications for the Pi porting.
-The liveng partitioning scheme allows programs and kernel updates with a readonly system partition.
-As of now the kernel update feature is not yet ported on the Pi, juststay tuned.